 Are we allowed to imitate the gods?
 Yes, we are, only if we keep at a proper distance, Hölderlin says.
 But who are the gods?
 In the poetry of Hölderlin this is a very difficult question to answer.
 Hölderlin’s view would make perfect sense if it would be based on an interest in the pagan gods, as we can find this for instance in Goethe or Schiller.
 It is Girard himself who writes time and again that the Greek gods are not imitable because they are violent gods.
 A truly peaceful god introduces a different economy of imitation – it is one of the main tenets of mimetic theory.

 In Battling to the End, Girard is suggesting a kind of apotheosis which then must occur in the poem Der Einzige.
 Here, in the title of this poem, there seems to be the promise of a resolution, as if Hölderlin is finding his one true god.
-Whatever Hölderlin went through in his Umbachtungsjahre, he never came to a fierce opposition between the christian god and the pagan gods as we find it Girard, or Nietzsche.
+Whatever Hölderlin went through in his Umbachtungsjahre, he never came to a fierce opposition between the christian god and the pagan gods as we find it in Nietzsche, or in Girard himself.
 Hölderlin’s attitude shifted, but he never lost sight of the Greek statures in his syncretic vision.
-Girard also seems to realize this, when he later writes: ‘We have to be careful not to portray Hölderlin as too Christian.’
+Girard also seems to realize this, when he later writes: ‘We have to be careful not to portray Hölderlin as too Christian.’24

 But now we have a theoretical enigma.
 The more christian Hölderlin became, the less problematic would the Nachahmung of the gods turn out to be – the Girardian lens tells us.
 Yet, in In liebliche Bläue, this distinction between imitable and inimitable gods is not really made.
 One always should keep a proper distance from the divine anyway, also if we are dealing with Jesus Christ himself, is what Hölderlin seems to say.
 So as to the question of ‘good mimesis’, we can say that for Hölderlin distance is more important than the proper model, or the model that is beyond violence.